george24601/notes/ops/k8s/misc.md

+#container
+Build container:
+Dev container + build dependencies
+Source can be from mounted volume or directly read into docker as container builting process Builder container will create the final service container,i.e., init the service container and inject the built code.
+Notice that build process will NOT handle different environment varaibles between deployment environment.
+That is part of release process

+Service container: what goes to production - environment variables. most likely from an image Little difference from dev container.
+Should bulit code be inside container or mounted?
+No clear disadvantage of inside container

+Test container:
+service container + testing dependencies + environment variables for testing.

+Installation container:
+package service container with env vars, builds a container image that goes to production

 # Pod
 pod consists of one or more containers that are guaranteed to be co-located on the host machine and can share resources.